How to Do Payroll in Michigan—Step-by-Step Instructions

 It is vital to keep records for all employees for several years, including those who have been terminated.
 If you need help with which records to keep, please read our article on retaining payroll records.
 Michigan requires employers to keep payroll records for at least three years.

-The federal forms that need to be completed are W-2s (for employees) and 1099s (for contractors).
-These forms should be distributed to employees and contractors by Jan.
-31 of the following year.
+The federal forms that need to be completed include the W-2 form (for employees) and 1099 form (for contractors).
+These should be distributed to employees and contractors by Jan.
+31 of the following year, and W-2 forms must be submitted to the Social Security Administration by the same date.
 State W-2s are required for Michigan, and these forms are due by the last day of February the following year.

 This section will explain in detail what you need to know about Michigan taxes, laws, and regulations.
 There are a few items that differ from federal regulations.